alfille/potholder/src/Display.md

 For pieces with a picture, the thumbnail is a fast way to click and select the piece.
 You can then [inspect and edit data](PotMenu.md) on that piece.

-When a piece is selected, images of that piece are shown instead of all thumbnails.
+When a piece is selected, images of just that piece are shown.